 This natural material is available in a range of different colours and patterns, and provides a smooth surface that won’t chip or dent.
 Marble is also heat-resistant which makes it great if you love to cook.
 The downsides of choosing marble for your worktops?
 It can be expensive, and it is not the most durable option as it can be scratched or damaged if exposed to acids such as alcohol or certain cleaning products.

 Granite is a popular worktop material as it is more durable than marble.
-One of the best choices if you want a low maintenance style, it won’t scratch and is resistant to stains and spillages.
-Granite worktops will also add value to your house, so they are a worthy investment.
+One of the best choices if you want a low-maintenance style, it won’t scratch and is resistant to stains and spillages.
+Arizona tile Granite slabs (or similar options from where you live) can also add value to your house, so they would be a worthy investment.
 The main downside?
 The price- granite is one of the more expensive options.

 Timber provides your kitchen with a warm and homely appearance.
 The strengths of this worktop material are that timber is naturally antibacterial, and more affordable than some other popular worktop styles.
 Although wooden worktops are durable, they should not be used for cutting on directly.
 They also require regular maintenance to keep them looking their best.